"The past actually happened but history is only what someone wrote down." A. Whitney Brown.

 Photo courtesy of the Bruns/Stillman family.

-One of these is Capt Charlie Basford, who used to run the BUCKEYE in the islands.
+One of these is Capt Charlie Basford, who ran the BUCKEYE in the islands.
 Cap’n Basford began his sea life as a deckhand on the DESPATCH.
 He learned the island waters and their ways as few have known them, and never had an accident.
-My hero calls him one of the finest men, finest masters who ever ran a boat.
+My hero calls him one of the finest men, finest masters, who ever ran a boat.

-My captain says what he would like to get into.
-A rowboat and traverse every mile of the routes he has taken in all of his boats.
+My captain says that he would like to get into a rowboat and traverse every mile of the routes he has taken in all of his boats.
 He would like to take that first fifty-mile row from Victoria to here (Bellingham) via Shaw Island.
 Would like to repeat that hazardous journey across the storm-swept Strait of Juan de Fuca and would like to follow every line of every route he has ever rowed, sailed, steamed, on these waters he loves tremendously.

 I think I have never spent more delightful sessions with anybody than these long evenings I have sat in Capt Tarte’s living room listening to him spin yarns.
 I am sorry they have ended.
 If there have been any mistakes in names or dates, blame my notes, and the speed with which I had to take them down.
 Capt Tarte’s memory is remarkable, his desire for accuracy is great."